WMF-AM: Probing LLM Working Memory via Depth-Parameterized Cumulative State Tracking: Yoked Cancellation Control

-The yoked cancellation control uses operation pairs that cancel: ``Alice gains 3 points'' followed immediately by ``Alice loses 3 points.''
-The prompt format, entity names, and depth structure match WMF-AM exactly, so the arithmetic parsing demand is identical.
-The correct answer equals the initial state, but unlike the original inert control, the model must process each operation to verify cancellation.
-This eliminates the trivial shortcut of ignoring operations.
+The yoked control uses self-cancelling operation pairs (e.g., ``gains 3'' immediately followed by ``loses 3'') with identical prompt format and depth structure to WMF-AM; the correct answer equals the initial state.